stuartgraham/Stocks2Influx/readme.md

 # Generic scaper to InfluxDB
-Grabs stock data and publishes to InfluxDB on periodic basis
+Grabs stock data from alphavantage and publishes to InfluxDB on periodic basis

 ### settings.py
 Create settings.py from settings.py.example